 Cannabidiol, or CBD, is derived from cannabis plants, but does not cause users to get high.
 The study in the New England Journal of Medicine comes after years of anecdotal evidence of cannabidiol's effects.
 It focused on young patients with Dravet syndrome, a rare form of epilepsy.
-"Cannabidiol should not be viewed as a panacea for epilepsy, but for patients with especially severe forms who have not responded to numerous medications, these results provide hope that we may soon have another treatment option," said lead investigator Orrin Devinsky, professor of neurology, neurosurgery, and psychiatry at New York University Langone Medical Center.
 A New Clinical Trial Just Made Diabetes Patients Insulin Independent.
 With Promising Potential No matter how modern the world has become, there are certain ailments that continue to persist.

 The breakthrough – described as a “holy grail” of genetics – was used to partially restore the sight of rats blinded by a condition which also affects humans.
 Previously researchers were not able to make changes to DNA in eye, brain, heart and liver tissues.
+But the new technique allows them to do this for the first time and could also lead to new treatments for a range of diseases associated with the ageing process.
+Play Video.
 Scientists in Amsterdam Just Destroyed Breast Cancer Tumors in 11 Days Without Chemo – Anonymous.
-9Shares Share Tweet.
+9Shares Share Tweet Email.

 Researchers reveal how new class of drugs kills cancer cells.
 A team of Walter and Eliza Hall Institute researchers has worked out how a new class of anti-cancer drugs kills cancer cells, a finding that helps explain how cancer cells may become resistant to treatment.

 Ian Burkhart from Ohio in the US can even move individual fingers to play a guitar-based computer game.
 The chip reads brain signals, which are interpreted by a computer.
+It then precisely stimulates his muscles with electricity to restore movement.
+The researchers hope the technology will eventually help millions of people with paralysis, stroke or brain damage.
 Cannabis and Cannabinoids (PDQ)—Patient Version.
 What is Cannabis?

 Cannabis , also known as marijuana, is a plant from Central Asia that is grown in many parts of the world today.
 The Cannabis plant produces a resin containing compounds called cannabinoids.
 'Cancer cells simply melt away': Miracle drug amazes Australian researchers after lengthy trials.
 Cancer patients are finally catching a break, as Australian researchers have tested a miracle drug that leads to big improvement in a majority of cases, and total recovery in some.

 A 3D Printed Cast That Can Heal Your Bones 40-80% Faster.
 It looks like something from the Borg (read, cool), but it’s actually a cast for healing bones.
 The Osteoid, created by Turkish student Deniz Karasahin, incorporates 3D printing and ultrasonic tech to make healing a broken bone more bearable.
 The idea of ultrasonic healing vibrations to heal bones (and other wounds) has been around for a while.
-But the problem was doctors couldn’t get past the plaster cast to apply the vibrational therapy.
-Take a look at the pic below and you’ll see the Osteoid’s skeletal design allows ultrasonic drivers to be placed directly on the skin.
 Breaking through: New made-in-Canada treatment offers hope to millions suffering from brain diseases.
 CTVNews.ca Staff Published Sunday, November 8, 2015 10:02PM EST Last Updated Monday, November 9, 2015 7:29AM EST Canadian scientists have made history with a world first, successfully using focused ultrasound to break through one of the human body's final frontiers -- the blood-brain barrier.